|There’s a cafe in front of the Supermercado Coopeatenas. We shopped on Wednesday, and the store was busy.|

 Today, I downloaded an English to Spanish translation app that, when shaking the phone, will allow me to speak in English to translate into spoken Spanish.
 This should do the trick, at least enough for us to get by.
 Here again, we’ll adapt.

 |We weren’t able to find “organic” laundry soap.
 Instead, we chose a bottle of Tide.|

 We’re still looking into sightseeing options.
 So far, the cost for about a three-hour outing is expensive at US $200 (CRC 114,917).
-At nearly US $70 (CRC 40,220.95) an hour for the two of us, we need to consider other options which may require renting a car for a period of time.
+At nearly US $70 (CRC 40,220.95) an hour for the two of us, we need to consider other options, which may require renting a car for some time.

-We’re loving this exquisite property, the scenery, the sounds and the wildlife easily finding ourselves bird watching throughout the day.
-The local people are friendly and somehow we manage to communicate.
-Adapting to a new environment is actually part of the joy we experience as we continue to travel the world.
-It stretches us, challenges us and opens up new worlds we never imagined we’d explore at this time in our lives.
+We love this exquisite property, the scenery, the sounds, and the wildlife easily finding ourselves bird watching throughout the day.
+The local people are friendly, and somehow we manage to communicate.
+Adapting to a new environment is part of the joy we experience as we travel the world.
+It stretches us, challenges us, and opens up new worlds we never imagined we’d explore at this time in our lives.

 May new worlds open up for YOU!
 Happy day!

 Photo from one year ago today, August 5, 2016: